meghanarudresh205-create/chatbot/README.md

 # chatbot
-it will guide students for there  mental health condition
+it will guide students for their  mental health condition